jattenberg/datascience-utilities/README.md

 =========

 Just run `./build.sh`!
 This builds the virtualenv and installs the library in that env.
 The script also outputs several aliases that you may want to put in your shell profile for convenience.
+The `build.sh` script also accepts an optional parameter "iterm" to facilitate inline plotting in iterm2

 Some Useful Tools: